OpenSeaMap/online_chart_ol3/gulpfile.babel.js/README.md

 #### Install Dependencies
 ```
 npm install
-bower install
 ```

+Note: this will call `bower install` automatically.

 #### Start compiling, serving, and watching files
 ```
 npm run gulp
 ```

-(or `npm run development`)

 This runs `gulp` from `./node_modules/bin`, using the version installed with this project, rather than a globally installed instance.
 All commands in the package.json `scripts` work this way.
-The `gulp` command runs the `default` task, defined in `gulpfile.js/tasks/default.js`.
+The `gulp` command runs the `default` task, defined in `gulpfile.babel.js/tasks/default.js`.

 All files will compile in development mode (uncompressed with source maps).
 [BrowserSync](http://www.browsersync.io/) will serve up files to [localhost:3000](http://localhost:3000) and will stream live changes to the code and assets to all connected browsers.
 Don't forget about the additional BrowserSync tools available on [localhost:3001](http://localhost:3001)!